abinshoby/GovNav/challenge-3-red-tape-navigator/README.md

 1.  *Expand to All States:* Include regulations from every state and territory across Australia.
 2.  *Enhance Conversations:* Improve the chat experience by enabling multi-turn conversations for clarifications.
-3. *Enable Guardrails:* Add safeguards to prevent AI hallucinations.
+3. *Enable Guardrails:* Use Amazon Bedrock Guardrails to prevent AI hallucinations.
 4. *Deploy:* Launch the application for real-world use.

 ## Try Our Prototype